 LØPE MAGAZINE – Issue No. 024, July 2020

-By Liam Boylan-Pett
+Words by Liam Boylan-Pett

 On Valentine’s Day 1980, at a National Security Council meeting in the White House Situation Room that included members of the C.I.A., the state department, and the treasury, White House Counsel Lloyd Cutler informed the room that thirty-six nations had expressed support for the United States’ stance on that year’s Summer Olympics in Moscow.
 That stance was made clear three weeks earlier, when President Jimmy Carter announced on Meet the Press, that, unless the Soviet Union withdrew their troops from Afghanistan, he would insist “the Olympic games be moved from Moscow to an alternative site, or multiple sites, or postponed or canceled.”
 The nations that supported Carter, Cutler told those in the room, believed it would be best if there were an alternative set of games at one or more sites.